Sijoma/camunda-autoscaling/demo/exporter/README.md

 - Serializing the counts and type cache in the exporter metadata is not a great pattern, because that contains user data (job types), which could be sent over unencrypted traffic (e.g. UDP).
 Additionally, that could become quite large, slowing down exporting.
+- Serialization of the type cache is sub-optimal.
+We serialize each key - type pair, but it's very likely many keys share the same type, so we're writing out the same type over and over and over.
+Compression helps somewhat, but we could likely improve this.